 Data Protection Commission

-- Advising INM plc on a complex range of regulatory challenges, including the appointment of Companies Act Inspectors to the company, an investigation by the Office of the Data Protection Commissioner, protected disclosures and a series of large data subject access requests.
+- Advising Mediahuis Ireland Group on a complex range of regulatory challenges, including the appointment of Companies Act inspectors to the company, an investigation by the Office of the Data Protection Commissioner, protected disclosures and a series of large data subject access requests.

-- Acting for the majority shareholders in a multibillion-dollar Russian chemical company in conspiracy proceedings before the Commercial Court against, among others, a minority shareholder in the target and an Irish company, Eurotoaz, regarding an attempted illegal take-over of the clients’ shares in the target (a phenomenon known as a raider attack).
+- Acting for the majority shareholders in a Russian chemical company in conspiracy proceedings before the Commercial Court against, among others, Irish company Eurotoaz regarding an alleged ‘raider attack’.

 Other key lawyers:

-- Advising a client in respect of losses in excess of €3.5bn incurred as a result of the Madoff Ponzi scheme.
+- Advised a client in respect of losses in excess of €3.5bn incurred as a result of the Madoff Ponzi fraud.

 Other key lawyers: